gard-projects/machine-learning/ShallowLearning/SVM/README.md

 * Each $\alpha_i$ must be non-negative
 * Each $\alpha_i$ must not exceed the upper bound **C** (the regularization parameter)

 ➡️ **Complementary slackness** \
 This property ensures that the Lagrange multipliers are used efficiently.
 It states the following:

 * If $\alpha_i > 0$, then the corresponding data point $x_i$ lies exactly on the margin boundary, thus $x_i$ is a **support vector**
 * If $\alpha_i = 0$, the data point $x_i$ is either correctly classified beyond the margin, or potentially misclassified or within the margin (in the case of Soft Margin SVM)

+>[!NOTE]
+>Why do we multiply the label $y_i$ with the error $E_i$?
+The reason for this is to determine the margin violation for each data point.
+It tells us how much the prediction deviates from the expected result.
+Thus if the \underline{product is negative}, it means the data point $x_i$ is on the wrong side of the margin (i.e. misclassified).
+If the \underline{product is positive}, it is either correctly classified and outside of the SVM margin (indicated by a large value), or small and thus close to the margin boundary.

 ### 2. Choose the second alpha, $\alpha_j$
 We choose a random alpha to get a more representative solution to the optimization problem without any potential bias.